BredeFK/APC/README.md

 ## About

 Here is my collection of scripts I find cool or usefully.
+It's categorised by the folders.

+### Spotify

-It's categorised by the folders, so the folder `Spotify` is (currently) for writing all tracks from a specified playlist in to a file.
+Spotify-folder is (currently) for writing all tracks from a specified playlist in to a file.
 There will be another README file in each category explaining further how it works.

+### Organize_Folder

+This folder is to get all song files in one folder, so you don't have to go in to each folder in a folder in a folder to move them out.
+This will not delete the empty folders afterwards, only move the songs.

 ## Other